ericpan64/ericpan64.github.io/app/static/writing/essays/2025-8_FancyRugDilemma.md

 But life is meant to be enjoyed too.
 A rug can transcend floor covering while remaining, fundamentally, something you walk on.
 The magic isn't choosing between practical and transcendent - it's holding both truths simultaneously.

-## What's Your Fancy Rug?
+## What's Your "Fancy Rug"?

 Real progress exists in the vulnerability to make abstract ideas concrete, the maturity to accept good with bad, and the empathy to understand others' fancy rug pursuits.
 I used to think that buying a fancy rug was straight up bonkers, though now I can understand that while it's still bonkers for me, it's really meant for someone else.

-My fancy rugs taught me that meaning-making is universal.
+My "fancy rugs" taught me that meaning-making is universal.
 We all need things transcending pure utility, connecting us to stories bigger than ourselves.
 The entrepreneur's vision, the farmworker's motorcycle, the collector's Persian silk - all attempts to bridge what is with what could be.

-What's your fancy rug?
+What's your "fancy rug"?
 How does it serve you?
 And when might it be time to actually walk on it?

 Because even the fanciest rug is meant to connect us to the ground.
 And in special circumstances, they connect us to each other.